mk-fg/ghg/README.rst

 "file_checksum" is not strictly necessary with AEAD that crypto_box provides, but added to make sure that code doesn't mess up merging chunks' plaintexts in any way.

+Unlike gpg, this tool explicitly doesn't do compression, which can be applied before encryption manually (encypted data is pretty much incompressible), but do keep in mind that it inevitably leaks information about plaintext, which is especially bad if attacker has control over any part of it (see attacks against compression in TLS for examples).